 Although Alview-Dairyland is not a single school district, it consists only of two schools that are separated by grade level.
-Alview School houses students in grades K-3; Dairyland consists of 4th-8th grade students.
+Alview School houses students in grades TK-3; Dairyland consists of 4th-8th grade students.
 As a result, our two campuses are grade-level specific; not neighborhood-based.
 Each grade level consists of two classrooms.
 Individual class rosters are created by district administration with a process to ensure that gender, ethnicity, EL status and socioeconomic diversity are equitable in each class.
 Once class rosters are created, administration conducts a data analysis to verify equal percentages of students groups in each classroom before rosters are posted and school begins.
 No individual schools or specific classrooms serve any higher percentage of minority or low-income students than others.
 Eighty-three percent of ADUSD's teachers are fully-credentialed.
-Three of eighteen teachers are working as a university interns and gaining experience while completing coursework.
+Three of eighteen teachers are working as university interns and gaining experience while completing coursework.
 Those teachers are closely monitored and evaluated by a mentor and observed weekly by administrators.
 Ongoing coaching and counseling takes place throughout the year for those teacher interns.
 Based on the process of creating classroom rosters, minority and low income students are not placed in those classrooms at a higher rate than the rest of the student population.
 Alview-Dairyland currently employs no out-of-field teachers.
-In using CDE's data collection tool for educator equity, the following results were compiled: At our Alview Campus (grades K-3), 2023-24 enrollment was 168; 57% of whom were low-income students and 59% of whom were minority students.
-At the Dairyland Campus (grades 4-8), 2023-24 enrollment was 218; 61.7% of whom were Low-Income students 65% of whom were minority students.
+In using CDE's data collection tool for educator equity, the following results were compiled: At our Alview Campus (grades TK-3), 2024-25 enrollment was 184; 59.5% of whom were low-income students and 66.7% of whom were minority students.
+At the Dairyland Campus (grades 4-8), 2024-25 enrollment was 216; 61.1% of whom were Low-Income students 67% of whom were minority students.
 At both campuses, there are no ineffective or out-of-field teachers.